-When Pinterest talks about new content, they’re specifically talking about ‘pinning’.
+When Pinterest talks about new content, they are specifically talking about ‘pinning’.
 Not repinning.
 They’re looking for you to PIN brand new content to the Pinterest platform.

 So, this is what you do when you share a new blog post you’ve written to Pinterest.
 You create a new pin for that piece of content and then you share that pin to Pinterest as a PIN.
 A new pin.

 Questions so far?
-I know that this can be a confusing concept, I’ve tried several different ways of explaining it… so if you just need to know exactly what’s going to work for YOU and your blog, then let’s hop on a call and talk about it!
-I offer coaching for Pinterest, Business and Blogging so if you’re like this is great but how does it apply to ME, sign up for a coaching call.
+I know that this can be a confusing concept, but I’ve tried several different ways of explaining it… so if you just need to know exactly what’s going to work for YOU and your blog, then let’s hop on a call and talk about it!
+I offer to coach for Pinterest, business, and blogging so if you’re like this is great but how does it apply to ME, sign up for a coaching call.
 You can do that HERE.